 Topics of current interest in Power and Renewable Energy as selected by the faculty and approved by the EE Department.
 The course is tailored according to market demands and the technology directions.
-Prerequisite: ELE463 intended outcomes.
-The study may include experimental investigation, computer simulation or completely theoretical research.
-The proposal must be approved by the concerned faculty and Head of the EE Department.
-Prerequisites: ELE463, Advisor's Approval
+Prerequisite: ELE463

 ELE479 Directed Study in Power and Renewable Energy